Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

 - A separate Active Directory forest for users and Exchange mailboxes: In this case, the mail attribute is usually set in the user forest, although there are no mailboxes in this forest.
 - One common mail domain across multiple Exchange organizations: In this case, the address book is very like synchronized between Active Directory forests by using contacts or mail-enabled users, which both will have the SMTP address of the mailbox in the proxyAddresses attribute.

-The disadvantage of using legacyExchangeDN is that no group membership information can be retrieved for Exchange mailboxes configured as IMAP or POP accounts in Outlook.
-This scenario is very rare in Exchange/Outlook enterprise environments.
+If Outlook is configured to access mailbox via protocols such as POP3 or IMAP4, the script searches for the legacyExchangeDN using the e-mail address of the mailbox.

+Without a legacyExchangeDN, group membership information can not be retrieved.
 These mailboxes can still receive common and mailbox specific signatures and OOF messages.
 ## 14.4.
 How is the personal mailbox of the currently logged-on user identified?
 The personal mailbox of the currently logged-on user is preferred to other mailboxes, as it receives signatures first and is the only mailbox where the Outlook Web signature can be set.